jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 };
 ```

-Back in our class, and our nonterminal `Query` maps to a call to that rule's function, so we'll update our method:
+Back in our class, our nonterminal `Query` maps to a call to that rule's function, so we'll update our method:

 ```typescript
 class Parser {